antistatique/capdrupal/README.markdown

-# Capistrano Drupal
+# Capdrupal

-This gem provides a number of tasks which are useful for deploying Drupal projects.
+This gem provides a number of tasks which are useful for deploying Drupal projects with capistrano.

-Credit goes to railsless-deploy for many ideas here.
+Credit goes to https://github.com/previousnext/capistrano-drupal for many ideas here.

 ## Installation
 These gems must be installed on your system first.